Culpable/propva-root/documents/logo-customization-index.md

 ### Adjusting Logo Sizes in Logo Cluster

-The Logo Cluster shows the Mine Seek logo centrally with satellite logos around it:
+The Logo Cluster shows the PropVA logo centrally with satellite logos around it:

 1. To adjust the central logo size:
    - Locate the `MainLogo` function in `src/components/logo-cluster.jsx`